Iltotore/ItemDataLib/README.md

 # ItemDataLib
-A simple Spigot librairy to store metadata in ItemStack (1.8+).
+A simple Spigot library to store metadata in ItemStack (1.8+).
 Supports 1.14's PersistentDataContainer !

 ## Description
-ItemDataLib is a Spigot (Java) librairy that store metadata in ItemStack.
+ItemDataLib is a Spigot (Java) library that store metadata in ItemStack.
 Data are persistent even after the server restart.

 ### How it works
 ItemDataLib use two differents ways to store metadata.
-The better way will be chose by the librairy itself depending of the server version.
+The better way will be chose by the library itself depending of the server version.

 | Version | Storing Process | Result |
 |--|--|--|
 | 1.14 | Use of 1.14's PersistentDataContainer | Metadata are invisible |
 | 1.8-1.13.2 | Use of the item's lore | A new line in the lore with a label (Default: "&9+Custom Data") ![](http://image.noelshack.com/fichiers/2019/34/1/1566211724-2019-08-14-10-22-41.png)Note: Due to a Minecraft limitation, this method doesn't support big String.
 For big metadata use a Map and store the key|
 ## Add to project
-This librairy can be added to your buildpath locally using your's IDE (Eclipse: Java Build Path → Depedencies, Intellij IDEA: Project Structure → Librairies)
+This library can be added to your buildpath locally using your's IDE (Eclipse: Java Build Path → Depedencies, Intellij IDEA: Project Structure → Librairies)

-You can also use Maven or Gradle to add this librairy.
+You can also use Maven or Gradle to add this library.

 [Jitpack](https://jitpack.io/#Iltotore/ItemDataLib) will be used in these examples.